The Genius Razzlekhan and the Phony Nassim Nicholas Taleb

 I said goodbye to Maddy later in the quad.
 I said goodbye to Jim, the dream tutor whose session Isobel and I attended and I left out of this story.
 “You’re a funny guy,” I said.
 “Takes one to know one,” he answered.
 The Exeter gate closed behind me, and I walked to the hotel my wife and I were to stay at alone.

 My wife was in London at the Sherlock Holmes Museum.
 I wandered Exeter, then went to the Tolkien exhibition — letters to his children, original sketches, it was a really moving experience.
 Afterward a stationery shop — a single Tintin postcard.
 Dinner at the hotel restaurant — bouillabaisse and red wine.
-Then I texted Eloise.
+Then I texted Isobel.
 One message became a hundred.

 I sent her “Leave the City” by Jason Molina and Red River Shore.
 She listened and cried.
 She said she wouldn’t go home to her fiancé that night — too flooded — she would stay at a hotel instead.
 We planned how we would keep in touch.